 Fuel is not necessary and does not need to be imported.

-The overall cost of labor is low, as the plants are automated and understaffed during operation.
+The overall labor cost is low as the plants are automated and are understaffed during operation.

-A hydroelectric power station can be established at relatively low construction costs.
-It provides a useful source of revenue to offset base operating costs.
+This kind of power station can be set with relatively low construction costs.
+It provides a useful income source to offset base operating costs.

 This way of generating energy does not emit greenhouse gases.

-The reservoirs located in the central, sometimes offer facilities for water sports, becoming tourist attractions in themselves.
+The reservoirs located in the plant sometimes offer facilities for water sports, becoming tourist attractions in themselves.

-A problem related to hydroelectric power plants is the accumulation of sediment in the upper reservoir.
-This problem inevitably appears to be found over time.
+A problem related to hydroelectric plants is the pile of sediment in the upper reservoir.
+This problem inevitably appears over time.

 The presence of a dam implies certain complications at the environmental level:

-Dams block the transport of solids from rivers flowing (sand and gravel).
+Hydroelectric dams block the transport of solids from rivers (sand and gravel).

-The water leaving the plant is sediment-free, altering the balance between solid supply and erosive activity in downstream waters.
+The water leaving the plant is free of sediment.
+It upsets the balance between solid supply and erosive activity in downstream waters.
 Due to the reduced or no solid contribution, there is the phenomenon of coastal erosion.

-Many of these environmental problems do not occur in "MINI-HYDRO" systems.
-In most cases they do not require the construction of dams.
+Many of these problems do not occur in "MINI-HYDRO" systems.
+In many cases, Mini-hydros do not require the construction of dams.